STD Tests For Pregnant Women

 What sometimes can go overlooked is the need for STD tests.

-This article will briefly discuss STD tests women should have during pregnancy.
+This article will discuss STD tests available to women during pregnancy or any time there is cause for concern.
 Many sexually transmitted diseases and infections can affect the health of the mother and baby.

 Doctors are now stressing the importance of having STD tests performed while pregnant.

 There are more than twenty types of known STDs, and some of them have had a resurgence during the past few years, most notably Chlamydia and Gonorrhea.